 On May 13, 2021, the Company signed a binding term sheet with Chiesi pursuant to which the Company and Chiesi amended the Chiesi Agreements in order to provide the Company with near-term capital.
-In accordance with the term sheet, Chiesi made a \$10.0 million payment to the Company in the second quarter of 2021 in exchange for a \$25.0 million reduction in a longer term regulatory milestone payment in the Chiesi EX-US Agreement.
+Chiesi agreed to make a \$10.0 million payment to the Company before the end of the second quarter of 2021 in exchange for a \$25.0 million reduction in a longer term regulatory milestone payment provided in the Chiesi EX-US Agreement.
 All other regulatory and commercial milestone payments remain unchanged.
-The Company also agreed to negotiate certain manufacturing related matters
+The Company received the payment in June 2021.
+The Company also agreed to negotiate certain manufacturing related matters.

-Since its approval by the FDA, taliglucerase alfa has been marketed by Pfizer Inc. ("Pfizer") under the initial Exclusive License and Supply Agreement (the "Pfizer Agreement").
-In October 2015, Protalix Ltd. and Pfizer entered into an amended exclusive license and supply agreement (the "Amended Pfizer Agreement") pursuant to which the Company sold to Pfizer its share in the collaboration created under the Pfizer Agreement for the commercialization of Elelyso.
+Since its approval by the FDA, taliglucerase alfa has been marketed by Pfizer Inc. ("Pfizer") in accordance with the exclusive license and supply agreement entered into between Protalix Ltd. and Pfizer, which is referred to herein as the Pfizer Agreement.
+In October 2015, Protalix Ltd. and Pfizer entered into an amended exclusive license and supply agreement, which is referred to herein as the Amended Pfizer Agreement, pursuant to which the Company sold to Pfizer its share in the collaboration created under the Pfizer Agreement for the commercialization of Elelyso.
 As part of the sale, the Company agreed to transfer its rights to Elelyso in Israel to Pfizer while gaining full rights to it in Brazil.
 Under the Amended Pfizer Agreement, Pfizer is entitled to all of the revenues, and is responsible for 100% of expenses globally for Elelyso, excluding Brazil where the Company is responsible for all expenses and retains all revenues.